 To ensure your milk turns into your yoghurt and to set properly, you will need to keep the bacteria nice and cosy to help them do their work.
 The best way is to get a yoghurt maker, although some of the Scandinavian cultures are quite happy at relatively moderate room temperature of about 20 C or so.

 After a lot of research, I opted for the Lakeland yoghurt maker.
 I can not safely say that it is the very best model as I am still very much experimenting myself.
 There are also models which do not use electricity, but you have to make sure to be up 42-45 C to make the yoghurt.
-I wasn’t so happy about the plastic but there are also some which use glass jars, but then you will have separate portions which is perhaps convenient if you want to produce different flavours in one go or like a lunch pack for older children.
+I wasn’t so happy about the plastic but there are also some which use glass jars, but then you will have separate portions which are perhaps convenient if you want to produce different flavours in one go or like a lunch pack for older children.
 The downside is you need to use sachets which again produces waste unnecessarily.

-Another precaution is not to keep them to close to each other if you are also into making kefir etc. The fewer bacteria are competing the more likely it is for your efforts to turn out to be successful.
+Another precaution is not to keep them to close to each other if you are also into making kefir etc. The fewer bacteria are competing for the more likely it is for your efforts to turn out to be successful.